intel/Developer-Tools-Runtimes-Blogs/README.md

-Sample code from developer tools and runtimes blogs
+Sample code from Developer Tools and Runtimes Blogs